Wuyuan County, Jiangxi

 Wuyuan, on the boundary of three provinces in Jiangxi's northeastern corner, has a landscape dotted with strange caves, deep secluded rocks and numerous historic sites.
-Wuyuan County is home to some of the best-preserved ancient architecture in China.
-Wuyuan's structures were built in 740 during the Tang Dynasty, its remoteness and inconvenient transportation protecting its villages from too many visitors.
+Wuyuan County is home to some of the best-preserved ancient architectures in China.
+Wuyuan's structures were built in 740 during the Tang Dynasty.
+Its remoteness and inconvenient transportation protect its villages from too many visitors.

-It was a county in Huizhou, Anhui province until 1989.
+It was a county under Huizhou, Anhui province until 1989.

 Administrative divisions

-In the present, Wuyuan County has 1 subdistrict, 10 towns and 6 townships.
+At present, Wuyuan County has 1 subdistrict, 10 towns and 6 townships.